Skip to content

 Useful utilities

-This guide presents some useful utilities in the jelly-core
+This guide presents some useful utilities in the jelly-core and jelly-pekko-stream modules.

 Jelly options presets

 Every Jelly stream begins with a header that specifies the serialization options used to encode the stream – see the details in the specification.
-So, whenever you serialize some RDF with Jelly (e.g., using Apache Jena RIOT, RDF4J Rio, or the jelly-stream
+So, whenever you serialize some RDF with Jelly (e.g., using Apache Jena RIOT, RDF4J Rio, or the jelly-pekko-stream module), you need to specify these options.

-object provides a few common presets for Jelly serialization options.
-They return an instance of eu.ostrzyciel.jelly.core.proto.v1.RdfStreamOptions
+The eu.neverblink.jelly.core.JellyOptions object provides a few common presets for Jelly serialization options.
+They return an instance of eu.neverblink.jelly.core.proto.v1.RdfStreamOptions that you can further customize.
+For example:

-import eu.ostrzyciel.jelly.core.JellyOptions
+import eu.neverblink.jelly.core.JellyOptions;

-val options = JellyOptions.smallStrict
+val options = JellyOptions.SMALL_STRICT

-val optionsWithRdfStarSupport = JellyOptions.smallRdfStar
+val optionsWithRdfStarSupport = JellyOptions.SMALL_RDF_STAR

-val bigWithCustomDictionarySize = JellyOptions.bigStrict
+val bigWithCustomDictionarySize = JellyOptions.BIG_STRICT

 Warning